Tired of trying to scrub away years of dirt and build up? So was I! This grout restorer and sealer is the easy fix for tired grout.

 When we moved into this house 5 years ago, I tried everything to clean the grout in this guest bathroom.
 It actually used to be even darker and dirtier than it looks in my before picture.
 The Magic Eraser was definitely the winner when it came to cleaning this grout.
 But even the Magic Eraser couldn’t completely restore this grout to white.

 Luckily, I stumbled across Grout Renew a couple years ago when I was remodeling another bathroom.
 And it is the easy-to-use, miracle product I wanted.
 It even seals your grout to help prevent future stains.
 Yea!
-Check out MY VIDEO to see how EASY it is to apply.
+Check out MY QUICK VIDEO to see how EASY it is to apply.

 You can always do a second coat of the grout renew, if needed.
 Also, if you have a light grout color, but really think your floor or shower will look better with a darker color, then go for it.
 There are over 30 colors to pick from.
 It will even lighten a dark grout.
 I don’t want to say it will turn a dark grout white without testing, but it might.
 I would just test a small spot, using 2 coats to verify.